turingcompl33t/windows-internals/SystemArchitecture/README.md

 Device Guard
 - If a change to memory page protection is requested in VTL 0, it must go through VTL 1 HVCI and be checked against the policy there

-### Boot Process

-- Bootmgr.efi is validated by UEFI firmware and executed
-- Bootmgr.efi loads and validates winload.efi
-- Winload.efi loads and checks the VBS configuration
-- Winload.efi loads and checks Hyper-V and both secure and unsecure kernel images
-- Winload.efi exits EFI mode, hands control to Hyper-V